kudouhei/solution_architect_learning/src/azure/01-azure-active-directory/ch1.md

   - Bulk operations: let you download a CSV template where you add users you want to create, delete, or invite.
 Using bulk operation, we can easily work on these operations rather than doing one by one.
 - Groups
   - Groups types: security groups and Microsoft 365 groups
+    - Security groups: These groups serve the same function as traditional on-premises groups, which is to secure objects within a directory.
+In this case, it is to secure objects within Microsoft Entra.
+    - Microsoft 365 groups: These groups are used to provide a group of people access to a collection of shared resources that is not limited to Microsoft Entra ID but also includes shared mailboxes, calendars, SharePoint libraries, and other Microsoft 365-related services.
   - Assignment types: assigned, dynamic user, and dynamic device

 ### Azure AD Roles